Message from Kai

 In 2020, Kai was elected to represent Hawaiʻi’s 2nd Congressional District in Washington, D.C., in the 117th Congress.
 Kai served on the House Transportation and Infrastructure Committee, where he helped usher in millions of dollars in resources to Hawaiʻi with the passage of the Bipartisan Infrastructure Law.
 He also served on the House Armed Services Committee, leading the charge on the early response to the Navy’s crisis at Red Hill.

-Kai continues to serve in the Hawaiʻi Air National Guard, where he will complete his Master's Degree in Strategic Studies from the U.S. Army War College in Carlisle, Pennsylvania, this July.
-Additionally, Kai is an adjunct faculty member at the University of Hawaiʻi at Hilo, where he teaches commercial aviation at the UHH Aeronautical Sciences Program.
+Kai continues to serve in the Hawaiʻi Air National Guard, where he holds a Master's Degree in Strategic Studies from the United States Army War College.
+Additionally, Kai is an affiliate faculty member at the University of Hawaiʻi at Hilo (UHH), where he teaches commercial aviation in the UHH Aeronautical Sciences program.

 Ke Ala Hoʻokele